these portraits document what k-pop, k-beauty and k-fashion is right now

 Seoul Fashion Week’s mix of next generation design talent, its ability to translate global fashion trends for its local Generation Z to consume, and its engagement of youth all combine to set it apart from other fashion capitals.

-“Some of my favorite shots this season are from this head shots series.
-From the punk attitude hair — often colored, asymmetrically cut, slashed, and coiffed — to the face masks — often accessorized with safety pins, badges, and buttons — and face tattoos, the portraits are rich in detail,” de Perez explains.
+“Some of my favourite shots this season are from this head shots series.
+From the punk attitude hair -- often coloured, asymmetrically cut, slashed and coiffed -- to the facemasks -- often accessorised with safety pins, badges, and buttons -- and face tattoos, the portraits are rich in detail,” de Perez explains.
 While these provide a snapshot of the shape-shifting and trend-chasing worlds of K-Fashion, they demonstrate just how a new generation are rejecting the old world order, from beauty standards to gender stereotypes, challenging what Seoul looks like in 2018.

 MJ, 18, Jeju Island, model